ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel459CS/Customization.rst.txt

 ::

     /*
-    * Customize the location of dynamic toolbar buttons.
+    * Customize the location of dynamic Tool Bar buttons.
     * The calls to this function are ignored when they
     * return nothing, or an integer not greater than 0.
     *